SVG files in TPC

 PET TAC data can be plotted in SVG format in several tools available for data analysis in Turku PET Centre.

-Scalable Vector Graphics files can be viewed or printed with any up-to-date web browser, including Internet Explorer version 9; however, earlier versions of Internet Explorer can open SVG files if a SVG plugin is installed.
+Scalable Vector Graphics files can be viewed or printed with any up-to-date web browser, including Internet Explorer version 9.
+LibreOffice can be used to create and edit SVG.
+Google Drawings can be saved as SVG.
 Also image/graphics editor programs, such as the free Inkscape, can be used to open (and edit) SVG files.

 If more than one or two SVG files need to be converted, it is recommended to use command-line tools.
 If you are using Windows, and have Inkscape installed (not from Microsoft Store), you can use batch file svg2png.bat.